In his experience, writers belonged to one of two classes: the unspeakably rapacious or the unspeakably ill-mannered.

 When the bourgeoisie was revolutionary and heroic, avant-garde art was revolutionary and heroic.
 When the bourgeoisie degenerated and spawned feckless ninnies, the avant-garde degenerated with it.
 We call this postmodernism.

 Anyone whose overriding craving is for power cannot enjoy art because art is humbling not empowering.
-The experience of art is similar to the experience of the sacred: it demolishes the ego, it kicks your feet from under you.
+The experience of art is similar to the experience of the sacred: it demolishes the ego, it kicks your legs from under you.
 Like religion, which art faithfully served from the moment of their entwined origin, art is a means of transport.

 There is no question that in order for canons to be renewed they must at various intervals be upended.
 But that upending must be at the hands of newer, more vigorous artists whose destructive gestures release a living tradition from the dead encrustations strangling it.
 Academic canon-busting is something else altogether because it issues from a neurotic hatred of what the bureaucratic intellect cannot apprehend or circumscribe.